 Washington, D.C. – The results of an important clinical trial published today in The Lancet finds no substantial difference in HIV risk among women using three methods of contraception.
-The Evidence for Contraceptive Options and HIV Outcomes (ECHO) study was a randomized clinical trial that compared three long-acting and reversable methods of contraception – DMPA-IM, copper IUD, and LNG implant – to evaluate whether there was any difference in the risk of HIV acquisition among women using the methods.
+The Evidence for Contraceptive Options and HIV Outcomes (ECHO) study was a randomized clinical trial that compared three long-acting and reversible methods of contraception – DMPA-IM, copper IUD, and LNG implant – to evaluate whether there was any difference in the risk of HIV acquisition among women using the methods.

 In response to the study results, Pathfinder President and CEO Lois Quam issued the following statement: